 Both lease and financing are fundamental means to fund the purchase of an asset or investment.
-The end goal is the same; to give the borrower/hirer possession and right to an asset.
+The end goal is to give the borrower/hirer possession and right to an asset.
 Both lease and financing enable a business to source valuable assets and utilize them in the furtherance of their business.
 The below-mentioned definitions will re-enunciate the difference between lease and finance.

 What is Lease?

 A lease is a binding legal agreement whereby one party holding ownership of an asset (lessor) agrees to rent the underlying asset to another party (lessee) willing to comply with the terms and conditions entailing the lease.
-The lease payment schedule, term of lease and onus of risk are some of the most important covenants of a lease agreement.
+The lease payment schedule, term of the lease, and onus of risk are some of the most important covenants of a lease agreement.
 The two major types of lease are Operating and Financing Lease.

 What is Financing?

 Financing refers to borrowing money repayable at a certain date in the future.
-Finance is normally sought from banks, financial institutions, and the likes.
-The main modus-operandi to financing is the concept of present value of money.
+Finance is normally sought from banks, financial institutions, and the like.
+The main modus-operandi to financing is the concept of the present value of money.
 For example, banks lend $100 today to receive $106 in the future.
 The $6 component is the interest component that a lender pays for borrowing money today that he can repay tomorrow.